 Academic coursework designed purposely for IEPTs supports the development of the additional knowledge, skills, and clinical reasoning required to meet Canadian entry-to-practice standards.
 Cultural and workplace orientation is provided to help integrate into the workplace.

 Internationally Educated Physiotherapists Programme Project (IEPEP)

 The IEPEP program assists Internationally Educated Physiotherapists (IEPs) to prepare for, and successfully complete, the written and the practical components of The Canadian National Examinations (PCE).

 Ontario Internationally Educated Physical Therapy Bridging Program

-This program provides educational opportunities for physical therapists educated outside of Canada, who already possess specified qualifications, to develop the additional knowledge, skills and clinical reasoning required to meet Canadian entry-to-practice standards.
-The program provides as well cultural and workplace orientation to facilitate success in the workplace.
+This program provides educational opportunities for physical therapists educated outside of Canada, who already possess specified qualifications, to develop the additional knowledge, skills, and clinical reasoning required to meet Canadian entry-to-practice standards.
+The program provides as well as cultural and workplace orientation to facilitate success in the workplace.